 I know that our foreign visitors cannot know where all these different elf locations are to be found, a rock might just seem like a rock, that is why I am writing about the elf-locations in Iceland in my travel-blogs.

-There are more strangely formed lava rocks on Djúpalónssandur, like this one in my photo both above and below.
+There are more strangely formed lava rocks on Djúpalónssandur, like this one in my photo below.
 It is called Kerling or the Troll woman, and where there is a Kerling there is a Karl or the male Troll.

-I found this dreadful account in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason.
+I found a dreadful account in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason.
 This is a continuation of the account on the hardy fishermen in my next chapter on the lifting stones:

 "The hardy fishermen on Djúpalónssandur beach grabbed an old woman and killed her (others say that they took her body from the barrow and others say that they dug her from her fresh grave).
 The fishermen used the body of this old woman for bait one spring and they fished so much that their boat was laden every day, even though the other fishermen would hardly catch any fish.